jpex-js/jpex/docs/api/factories/interface.md

 | Implements    | String/Array  |           |

 Interfaces are a sort of contract for your dependencies.
 It defines how how a module should be structured and what properties and methods it should have.
-Once you have registered an interface, the related factory must resolve to a similar object and type.
-If you overwrite a factory at any point, you must still provide an object with the same structure.
+Any factories that implement an interfacr must adhere to the interface's pattern.
 This means that you can guarentee that a dependency will always have certian methods available.
 If a factory does not match the interface when resolved, an error is thrown describing the properties that must be addressed.

 ```javascript